MasterJindu/Bubble-Sort-Python/README.md

 # Bubble Sort Python

 Bubble Sort Python is a Python module for dealing with bubble sort needs in python.
 Although python already has an in-built sort mechanism — `sort()` I thought this would be a fun project!

+N.B: There is no point downloading the code unless you want to modify it.

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install Bubble Sort Python.

 ```bash
 pip install bubble-sorter